fmalmeida/bacannot/docs/installation.md

 docker pull fmalmeida/bacannot:jbrowse      ;
 ```

+> The pipeline also uses other public images available in biocontainers.
+All images can be downloaded on the fly, automatically be nextflow.

 !!! info "Using singularity"

-    Docker and singularity images are downloaded on the fly.
+    **Docker and singularity images are downloaded on the fly**.
 Be sure to properly set `NXF_SINGULARITY_LIBRARYDIR` env variable to a writable directory if using Singularity.
-This will make that the downloaded images are resuable through different executions.
+This will make that the downloaded images are reusable through different executions.
 Read more at: https://www.nextflow.io/docs/latest/singularity.html#singularity-docker-hub

     For example, to download the images for docker you may: